Meet Our Staff

 Jeremy Gilmore

-ACPE Certified Educator and Director
+Director and ACPE Certified Educator

 Reverend Jeremy Gilmore, PhD, MDiv is from East Chicago, Indiana and joined WakeMed in 2020.
 Previously, he served as the Coordinator of Clinical Pastoral Education at UNC REX Healthcare in Raleigh, NC and Assistant Director of Spiritual Care and Education at Carolinas NorthEast in Concord, NC.
 He completed his CPE training at the VA Hospital in Durham, NC.
 He has earned degrees at Indiana University and Duke University and completed his doctoral work at North Carolina State University.
 He is an ordained Baptist minister and values the liberating possibilities of spiritual care and education.
-Dr. Gilmore lives with his wife, Ashley, their two daughters Jocelyn and Jaelle, and their affable dog, Jinx.
+Dr. Gilmore lives with his wife, Ashley, their two daughters Jocelyn and Jaelle and their affable dog, Jinx.

 Jeanne Hale

-ACPE Certified Educator and Supervisor
+Supervisor and ACPE Certified Educator

 Reverend Jeanne Hale, MDiv, has degrees from Appalachian State University, NC State University and McCormick Theological Seminary.
 She came to WakeMed from Chicago in 2014, following the completion of her ACPE Certified Educator training.
 She is ordained and endorsed with the Federation of Christian Ministries.
 Hospitality as an approach to spiritual care and education is a particular interest.
 Hale lives in Raleigh with her wife, Zaida, and in their off time they enjoy being with friends and family, relaxing out on the back porch and traveling.